Facts about the Seniors & Students Program

 Seniors & Students is a volunteer program designed to recruit, train and place senior citizen volunteers age 55 and older in the Hamilton School District.
 Volunteers work with teachers and other staff to support student learning.

 Volunteers receive training at an initial orientation session and at an annual kick-off meeting at the beginning of the school year and are invited to attend other events in the winter and spring.

 Program expands since inception

-- A number of volunteers eat and read with students in Readers’ Cafe at Lannon and Maple Avenue elementary schools.
+- A number of volunteers eat and read with students in Time to Learn and Connect (TLC) Cafés at Lannon, Maple Avenue and Marcy elementary schools.

-- The Pen Pal Project was created as a spin-off of the original program and involves senior citizens who correspond with over 300 elementary school-age children developing real-life writing skills.
+- The Pen Pal Project was created as a spin-off of the original program and involves senior citizens who correspond with nearly 400 Grade 4 students developing real-life writing skills.

 - Senior citizen volunteers have provided numerous contributions to make the lives of students more comfortable including the donation of handknit hats and mittens and handsewn quilts.

 Since its inception, the Seniors & Students Volunteer Program has contributed more than 141,834 hours of service in the Hamilton School District.
 This equates to more than $3 million worth of services for our students!